Wine, sparkling wine and champagne

 Beef – a full-bodied red wine

-If you like serving a delicious roast beef on Christmas Eve, it’s best served with a velvety, full-bodied red wine with strawberry notes – such as Pinot Noir or a Spanish Rioja.
+If you like serving a delicious roast beef, it’s best served with a velvety, full-bodied red wine with strawberry notes – such as Pinot Noir or a Spanish Rioja.
 The wide diamond-patterned goblet from our Boston red wine glass collection brings out the aromas of the wine excellently.
 The red and green versions make for an especially Christmassy mood.

 Wine recommendation: Avior Reserva 2011